aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells/globalizationsettings/get_boolean_value_string/_index.md

 ### Returns

-Default returns "TRUE" for true value and "FALSE" for false value.
+By default returns "TRUE" for true value and "FALSE" for false value.

 ```python